shiqing881215/LetsChat/src/Readme.txt

 4. Cannot start private chat window for the target user

 1. Done --- Add protocol, check it from server side instead of client side.
+2. Done --- Similar startegy as above, check whether the private chat target user is online

+Leave 3.4 here.
+All basic function implemented.
+Congratulation to myself for this simple chat program!!!!!
+Simple but also need some effort and time.
+Prepare to put it on the Github.
+Yeah!!!
+Open source, though it's a little simple and defected compared with others.

+If have time will come back for these:
+1. Small bugs fixed
+2. Code refactor (1) code structure
+                 (2) util (remove some code duplicate and improce code reuse, eg error panel) (3) Code performance
+3. Try some new (1) New UI instead of Swing (Needs too many lines) (2) New feature.
+Just compared to QQ (log, transfer files ....... need DB)